PyThaiNLP/spaCy-PyThaiNLP/README.md

 - dependency_parsing: Bool (True or False) to turn on the Dependency parsing.
 - dependency_parsing_engine: The Dependency parsing engine.
 You can read more: [Options for engine](https://pythainlp.github.io/docs/3.1/api/parse.html#pythainlp.parse.dependency_parsing)
 - dependency_parsing_model: The Dependency parsing model.
 You can read more: [Options for model](https://pythainlp.github.io/docs/3.1/api/parse.html#pythainlp.parse.dependency_parsing)
+- word_vector: Bool (True or False) to turn on the word vector.
+- word_vector_model: The word vector model.
+You can read more: [Options for model](https://pythainlp.github.io/docs/3.1/api/word_vector.html#pythainlp.word_vector.WordVector)

 **Note: If you turn on Dependency parsing, word segmentation and sentence segmentation are turn off to use word segmentation and sentence segmentation from Dependency parsing.**